etccapital/Equity_Research/portfolio_construction.md

 Note that in special cases, some chosen assets for optimization may not be utilized in the finalized portfolio.
 That is, the weight of such asset can be zero.

 **III.
 Backtest **

+Main parameters could be seen on the visualizer.
+Setting Benchmark Ticker before running simulations.
+Analyse the output for the main picture.
+Then use Factor Analysis to do the second-step verification.
+Mainly focus on whether the alpha still remains after including more factors.